Doc-Le/PhysioActivities/README.md

   * Color Scheme
      The two main colors used are green and white.
+     Picked these colors idea from a healthy three that symbolized heath.
+These colors create a set feel of the site.

   * Typography
-    The Poppins font is the main font used throughout the whole portfolio with Sans Serif as the fallback font.
+    The Poppins font is the main font used throughout the whole website.

   * Imagery
     Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.